Article

 Bolton said, “It seems to me personally that a contractor when he is figuring on a job in an isolated place, should take into consideration the taking care of his labor gang. . .
 They should take care of or provide a place where everyone that works for them can be assured food or shelter.”2

 Despite the many challenges that Mexican laborers faced while living in Grand Canyon, many were able to form strong community bonds.
 The people of “Little Mexico” were able to physically create their own space at the canyon.
 Once they finished building infrastructure at the South Rim, it is likely that the Mexican American laborers dispersed and moved on to other employment opportunities.
-The construction completed by Mexican Americans at the Canyon make up the infrastructure we value today.
+Mexican Americans at the Grand Canyon completed much of the infrastructure that we value today.

-1 Reid, J. Historically Under-Represented Persons or Groups in the Grand Canyon Region.
-Report of Findings and Research Design.
+1 Reid, Jack.
+Historically Under-Represented Persons or Groups in the Grand Canyon Region.
+Report of Findings and Research Design, 1-7.

 Part of a series of articles titled Whose Story is History?
 The Diverse History of Grand Canyon.